Students explore the electronics and engineering of solar cells and then design and construct a solar panel.

 - Tilting the cells with respect to light source while measuring angle and voltage.
 Discuss what you have learned about the cells.
 Record observations on the data sheet.

 - Series and parallel circuits- use the encased mini cells to try different circuits- measure voltage and current

 - Try unequal size cells in series and parallel = (parallel tracks must have same area)

 - Measure current from cell with a diode placed in different orientations

-- Place the cell flat on a hard smooth surface.
+- Place the unmounted cell flat on a hard smooth surface.

-- Position the cell on a piece of plastic or rigid polystyrene.
+- Position the cell on a piece of foam core or rigid polystyrene.

 - Place a piece of clear laminating plastic over the cell and smooth it down being careful to smooth out air bubbles and using the plastic to secure several inches of the clip lead to the cell.

 - You can connect the cells with copper tape and then connect the output wires to the free end of the copper tape using solder or by wrapping the bare wire around the copper tape several times to get a good mechanical connection, copper to copper.